 I began my teaching career in Madras, OR in 2001 after obtaining degrees from Western Oregon University and Willamette University.
 While in Madras I taught Social Studies, coached football, and was an advisor for several classes and clubs.
 I moved to Stayton and has been in the North Santiam School District since 2005.
 From 2005-2013, I taught American Government, AP US History, Sociology, 60s and Vietnam, and more while also coaching football and some track.
 I also led multiple student trips to the East Coast, including Washington DC, New York, and more.
 I obtained my administrative license from Willamette University in 2012, and became Asst.
 Principal in 2013.
 I was named the SHS Principal and served in that role from 2014-2019.

-One of my focuses for 2020-1 will continue to be to inform students of thier post-high-school options.
 I am available to discuss and help many topics, including the following:

 -Financial Aid (FAFSA, Oregon Promise)